equalitie/open-corroborator-deploy/README.md

 Then make secure by setting the secret settings: login to the target machine and:

-   a. manually change the secret database password settings etc. in `/var/local/sites/corroborator/lib/python2.7/site-packages/corroborator/settings/ENV.py`
+   a. manually change the secret database password settings, SECRET__KEY, etc. in `/var/local/sites/corroborator/lib/python2.7/site-packages/corroborator/settings/ENV.py`
       (including `AWS_SECRET_ACCESS_KEY` if S3 queued storage is being used)

    b. change the mysql database password to suit